19hours/sg-statutes/Acts/Environmental Public Health Act.md

 [32/92; 22/99]

-(3) Notwithstanding section 18 of the Criminal Procedure Code (Cap.
-68), where a Court makes corrective work orders in respect of 2 or more offences of which the offender has been convicted by or before the Court, the Court may direct that the hours of work specified in any of those orders shall be concurrent with or additional to the hours specified in any other of those orders, but so that the total number of hours which are not concurrent shall not exceed the maximum specified in subsection (2).
+(3) Notwithstanding section 307(1) of the Criminal Procedure Code 2010, where a Court makes corrective work orders in respect of 2 or more offences of which the offender has been convicted by or before the Court, the Court may direct that the hours of work specified in any of those orders shall be concurrent with or additional to the hours specified in any other of those orders, but so that the total number of hours which are not concurrent shall not exceed the maximum specified in subsection (2).

 [32/92]